DylanAuty/ANSI-C-Compiler/README.md

 This program is a compiler, intended to convert
 ANSI C code to ARM assembly code, to be run on a Raspberry Pi.
-An overview of the control and parsing flow can be found in "Compilers Report.docx"
+An overview of the control and parsing flow can be found in `Compilers Report.docx`.
+The core of the system is the grammar, found in `Compiler.y`.
+Tokenization is performed in the manner outlined by `Compiler.l`.

 ## Design System Information
 This program was designed and written using a